Is the real India Invisible? – Andhra Pradesh

 These two incidents got me thinking a lot about my decision to move to India.
 Would I change and eventually not see the rubbish or some of the people?
 Would I also become invisible?
 Would my values change over time for better or worse?
 I have no doubt that I will change, but I now fear a bit that things I value now will change, and possibly not for the best.

-7 thoughts on “Is the real India Invisible? – Andhra Pradesh
+7 responses to “Is the real India Invisible? – Andhra Pradesh”

 I understand, I had felt the same .
 I am sad, that we did not teach our children the respect for cleanliness, and the respect for other human beings.